adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 Our original launch date for this was *pencilled* in for **February 2016** and we began working on the MVP in **September 2015** with a **tiny team of just 6 people**.

-We didn’t manage to launch in Feb — we didn’t really get close to that.
-It’s worth noting that this was an *internal* soft target to aim for — *not* hitting it was never going to be the “end of the world” etc.
+We didn’t manage to launch in Feb &mdash; we didn’t really get close to that.
+It’s worth noting that this was an *internal* soft target to aim for &mdash; *not* hitting it was never going to be the “end of the world” etc.

 Regardless, I still want to discuss why I think we ‘failed’ because that’s where all of this gets interesting.